WRSV: History

 Charles' passed in 1996 with Northstar Broadcasting and its stations transferring to his wife Sarah and his children Sonya and Charles II "Chuck".
 Sarah took the helm as President of Northstar Broadcasting.
 Chuck, at age 24, became the immediate Vice President of Northstar Broadcasting and General Manager of WRSV-FM and WEED-AM and remains the General Manager of both stations today.
 Chuck was a natural for the task considering his being one of UNC-Chapel Hill's Radio, TV and Motion Picture last graduating class members.
 Sonya, an IT professional, serves as the stations Corporate Secretary and was one of the first to graduate from the National Association of Broadcasting's Broadcast Leadership Training Program in 2001.
 Between what the family naturally learned of radio from Charles Sr., along with, Chuck's and Sonya's formal training the stations continue to thrive amongst their corporate competition.

 On September 2, 2015, after completing its transmitter move to west of Rocky Mount and shifting markets from Rocky Mount/Greenville to Raleigh-Durham, WRSV rebranded its station from Soul 92 Jams to Choice FM 92.10, and positioned themselves as "The People's Station" maintaining its urban format.
-Another shift was replacing the Rickey Smiley morning show syndicated by Urban 1's Reach Media with The Breakfast Club syndicated by Premiere Radio Networks.
-WRSV Choice-FM, as well as, WEED Joy 1390-AM remain as leaders in the Eastern NC!
+Another shift was replacing the Rickey Smiley morning show syndicated by Urban One's Reach Media with The Breakfast Club syndicated by Premiere Radio Networks.
+Both WRSV and sister station WEED have been market leaders since.